coreemu/core/install.md

 # CORE Installation

+* Table of Contents
+{:toc}

+# Overview

-This chapter describes how to set up a CORE machine.
+This section will describe how to set up a CORE machine.
 Note that the easiest way to install CORE is using a binary package on Ubuntu or Fedora/CentOS (deb or rpm) using the distribution's package manager to automatically install dependencies.

 Ubuntu and Fedora/CentOS Linux are the recommended distributions for running CORE.
 However, these distributions are not strictly required.
 CORE will likely work on other flavors of Linux as well.